Kadwere on the bench for Lyon's clash against Nime - Soccer24

-Tinotenda Kadewere has returned to the substitute bench for Olympique Lyon’s clash against Nime this evening.
+Tinotenda Kadewere has returned to the substitute bench for Olympique Lyon’s clash against Nimes this evening.

 Kadewere started in Lyon’s 2-1 loss to Montepellier earlier in the week.
 Memphis Depay has retained his starting place and will lead the attacking line.